 If current Levels of Service equates to what service level is currently provided, expected Levels of Service outlines the overall objective or target Levels of Service to be reached at some point in time.
 The amount of time it will take to reach expected Levels of Service depends on the assumptions Puslinch makes within the asset management planning process.
 For example, a municipality could decide to meet expected Levels of Service in a particular area in 10 years.
-When that scenario is assessed with the Lifecycle Management Strategy and the Financing Strategy and concluded to be too expensive too quickly, the Levels of Service in 15 or 20 years.
+When that scenario is assessed with the Lifecycle Management Strategy and the Financing Strategy and concluded to be too expensive too quickly, the Levels of Service analysis can be updated to include another scenario to reach expected Levels of Service in 15 or 20 years.
 Alternate scenarios can also represent different levels of service.